Kapas Biru Waterfall Hike in East Java, Indonesia

 Getting to Kapas Biru should take you less than 45 minutes.
 Once you reach the waterfall, there are plenty of cool spots to take photos.

-The waterfall is absolutely stunning.
+Kapas Biru is a stunning waterfall.
 It’s just one huge, powerful stream of water plummeting down into a pool of water.
 The waterfall is set amongst an orange rock wall and is surrounded by lush greenery.

 There are a few huts nearby that you can hang out in and watch the waterfall.
 The closer you get to the waterfall, the wetter it gets!
 You can easily get drenched if you stand too close to the waterfall.

-If you want to take pictures, watch out for your camera gear!
+If you want to take pictures near the bottom of the waterfall, watch out for your camera gear!
 Pack your gear in a waterproof bag to keep them dry.

 Kapas Biru Blue Cotton Waterfall